-We will reimburse travel expenses that were incurred wholly and exclusively for the purpose of volunteering for DWT.
-However, we encourage local volunteering and the use of public transport wherever possible.
+Our travel expense policy tries to minimise our carbon footprint.
+We encourage local volunteering and the use of public transport wherever possible.
 If you have to use a car, www.carsharedevon.com is a useful site.

-When public transport is available, DWT will reimburse tickets up to £10 a day.
-If the volunteer chooses to use a car instead, DWT will reimburse up to 25 miles at a rate of 20p a mile.
+When reasonable public transport is available, DWT will reimburse tickets up to £10 a day.
+If the volunteer chooses to use a car instead, DWT will reimburse up to 25 miles at a rate of 45p a mile.

 Where there is no public transport available and the volunteer has no choice but to drive, DWT will reimburse up to 25 miles in a day at a rate of 40p a mile.
-There remains discretion for project officers on a case by case basis, eg if they are in a rurally isolated area, they can offer an additional 25 miles at 20p a mile.